STJRush/handycode/ALT1 Websites and Firebase/Firebase/README.md

 In Thonny, go into [Tools > Manage Packages] and search for <b>python-firebase</b> .
 Click install.

 In handycode, copy paste the file "simDataToFirebase.py" into Thonny and run it.
-This will make sim data in my reposoitory which you can't see BUTUUUUUUUTT if you get no errors, very importly. your firebase and thonny is working which is important the next bit.
+This will make sim data in my repo which you can't see BUTUUUUUUUTT if you get no errors, very importly. your firebase and thonny is working which is important the next bit.

     Tips: